g33kidd/listn2this/NOTES.md

 - save a track
 - favorite a track
 - share a track
-- only allow links from trusted sources (soundcloud, youtube, spotify, etc..)
 - color links and various style fixes.
 - this.